billyyoung/blog/content/posts/overthinking/vacation.md

 If I **cook** for myself in my airbnb (fun, healthy), I also think "why am I sitting here eating chicken breast?"
 If I **eat out** (yum), I also think "this is starting to get a bit indulgent, in food or cost or both"

 One thing that still feels good though, whether in Paris or SF, is hitting the gym and getting those post-workout endorphins.
-Writing, too.
+Writing feels good too.

 I'm not entirely sure where to go from here, but I'm figuring it out.
 Some scattered thoughts include:
 * Binary A-or-B thinking is a trap, life isn't just either/or, there's balance to be had